Web template delimiters: a chronology

 </PRE>

-Embedded Ruby or ERB is a template system created by Masatoshi Seki that is included in the standard library of the Ruby programming language.
+Embedded Ruby or ERB is a template system created for Ruby by Masatoshi Seki.
+It is included in the standard library of the Ruby programming language.
 The earliest ERB commit on GitHub is from 2002.
 The Wayback Machine has preserved an earlier version from 1999.
 The archived copy of the author’s Japanese-language page calls ERB “one of ePerl-like eRuby implementations”.
 Version 1.3.1 from 2000 uses the name “Tiny Tiny eRuby”.

 - Code: